 What is an Expense Budget Model for State and Local Government?

 Expense Budget input forms are considered a key part of annual budget models and are used by budget managers and department heads to enter planned expenses for the next fiscal year.
-Some of the key functionality in this type of budget template is that it displays multiple years of history as well as prior year’s adopted expense budget.
+Key functionality in this type of budget template displays multiple years of history as well as prior year’s adopted expense budget.
 Department managers can adjust the provided baseline budget up or down by a percent or amount.
-They can also document any important information using the comment fields on each row, and they can enter detail below the GL account level seen on the input screen.
-You find an example of this type of budget template below.
+They can also document any important information using the comment fields on each row, and they can enter detail below the GL account level as seen on the input screen.
+You will find an example of this type of budget template below.

 Purpose of Expense Budget Models

 State and local governments use Expense Budget Models to easily capture planned expenses, including at the line item detail level with justifications.
-When used as part of good business practices in a Budgeting and Planning department, a government can improve its annual budget process as well as reduce the chances that users don’t document important funding requests or that the organization don’t have time to provide multiple budget iterations or scenarios.
+When used as part of good business practices in a Budgeting and Planning department, a government can improve its annual budget process, as well as, reduce the chances that users neglect to document important funding requests or that the organization doesn’t have time to provide multiple budget iterations or scenarios.

 Expense Budget Model Example

 Here is an example of an Expense Budget input form.

 You can find hundreds of additional examples here.